SAP-samples/teched2025-AD166/exercises/ex4/README.md

 ### Exercise 4.3 - Create your First Formatter

-📋 **Action Required**: Implement custom formatting for visual data presentation.
+📋 **Next Step**: Implement custom formatting for visual data presentation.

 > 📖 **Context**: Your next goal is to bring some color to the user interface.
 You'd like to display the icon in a suitable color which is based on the actual temperature of the sensor.
 To do this, you can use the formatter concept of UI5.